 GS04 1081 Stem Cells in Biomedicine

-Akesson-Wassler, Mikael.
+Geng, Yong-Jian.
 One semester hour.
-Fall and Spring, annually.
+Fall, annually.
 Grading System: Letter Grade.
 Prerequisite: Consent of instructor.

 A stem cell is a cell from the embryo, fetus, or in any adult organs, that has the ability to reproduce itself for long periods of time, and at a given signal, give rise to many specialized cell types in the body.
 Apart from embryonic stem cells, adult stem cells maintain this capability throughout the life of an organism.
 In recent years, scientific advances have suggested that stem cells could be of great potential use in the treatment of a variety of diseases.

 The objective of this graduate school course is to provide the students with information about stem cell origin, their role in early development, their isolation and therapeutic promises for the future.
 This course will also offer students a great opportunity to take part of recent and